satellitecomponent/Neurite/README.md

 Or, to enable local AI features without using our Github pages host above:
 1. Navigate to the cloned directory in your terminal (either main or local-ai branch)
-2. Install any global dependencies if getting errors when running the below,
+2. Install any necessary global dependencies when running the below,

 ```
 npm install